 Transfer from MCC to a Four-Year Institution

 Articulation is a term used to describe the courses taught at MCC that the four-year institution will accept because the content is the same.
-Articulation agreements are official contracts between a four-year institution and MCC to guarantee the MCC associates degree will transfer to the four-year institution Enter the Articulation Web Site.
+Articulation agreements are official contracts between a four-year institution and MCC to guarantee the MCC associates degree will transfer to the four-year institution.

 High School Transfer Credit

-- If you are not pursuing a degree, certificate or specialist diploma and want to register for a course(es) that require an unmet pre-requisite, an unofficial college transcript is needed.
-Then contact an Academic Advisor at (402) 457-2400.
+- If you are not pursuing a degree, certificate or specialist diploma and want to register for a course(s) that require an unmet pre-requisite, an unofficial college transcript is needed.
+Then contact an academic advisor at 531-622-2400.

 Enrollment during high school

 High school students may enroll in MCC courses offered to the general public.
-In order to enroll at the College, a high school student must:
+In order to enroll at the College, a student must: